Zhengzhong-You/RouteOpt/README.md

 Replace the `<lib>` with the right `lib`.

-For example, if we use `gurobi1000`, the lib will be `libgurobi100.so` in Linux and `libgurobi100.dylib` in MacOS.
+For example, if you use `gurobi1000`, the lib will be `libgurobi100.so` on Linux and `libgurobi100.dylib` on MacOS.

 ## Useage